Bob Peck Chevrolet: Demolition and commemoration

 In 2006 real estate developer JBG Companies purchased the dealership site for $26 million.
 Bob Peck's son, Don Peck, who was then operating the dealership, acknowledged that the offer was too lucrative to decline, and the dealership closed in May 2006.

 Although JBG explored preserving the building, the original structure was demolished by 2008.
 A 2009 Washingtonian magazine article noted that there was local resistance to the building's demolition amid ongoing efforts by historic preservationists to preserve mid-century architecture.
-The office complex complex built on the site after the showroom's demolition includes a homage to the dealership's signature blue diamond roofline incorporated into the building's façade.
+The office complex built on the site after the showroom's demolition includes a homage to the dealership's signature blue diamond roofline incorporated into the building's façade.
 In 2012, a historical marker was added at the location to commemorate the original dealership.

 The original structure was frequently photographed and, according to Bob Peck, was featured in Soviet publications during the Cold War as a symbol of American capitalism.